Shubham0850/awesome-web3/README.md

 Remember, the Roadmap is a journey of self-discovery and growth.
 Take your time, savor each milestone, and celebrate your achievements along the way.
 Web3 is not just about reaching the destination—it's about the magical experiences, friendships forged, and the joy of continuously learning and exploring the unknown.
 So, let the Roadmap be your guide, and let the story of your Web3 mastery unfold! 🚀✨🌌

-- [Web3 Developer Roadmap](https://github.com/itoshkov/web3-developer-roadmap): This comprehensive roadmap provides a step-by-step guide for developers to become proficient in Web3 development.
-It covers blockchain fundamentals, smart contracts, decentralized applications (DApps), and various tools and frameworks.

 - [Ethereum Developer Roadmap](https://ethereum.org/en/roadmap/): If you're specifically interested in Ethereum, this roadmap by the Ethereum Foundation outlines the learning path for becoming an Ethereum developer.
 It covers the essential concepts, programming languages, and frameworks used in Ethereum development.

 - [Blockchain Developer Roadmap](https://roadmap.sh/blockchain): Step by step guide to becoming a blockchain developer.